Asbestos compensation claim - mesothelioma

-Last July Jeremy helped set up and run the very first Mesothelioma Action Day Event for Kent at Chatham dockyards in order to highlight issues surrounding mesothelioma and other asbestos-related cancer.
+July 2017 Jeremy helped set up and run the very first Mesothelioma Action Day Event for Kent at Chatham dockyards in order to highlight issues surrounding mesothelioma and other asbestos-related cancer.
 He had the pleasure of speaking at the event alongside key experts on medical research and treatments and the dangers of asbestos in our schools.
-We are hoping to put on the second Kent Mesothelioma Action Day event on 6th July this year.

-Jeremy is personally running the Brighton half marathon in aid of Mesothelioma UK on 25th February.
+Jeremy personally ran the Brighton half marathon in aid of Mesothelioma UK on 25th February 2018.

 - News & Events